We are the ports for a sustainable future.

 06 Quay Facility

 Quay facilities are at the core of each port.
 Here is, where the water meets the land.
-Every year, NPorts registers in excess of 41,000 ships’ calls in its ports.
+Every year, NPorts registers in excess of 38,300 ships’ calls in its ports.
 To make this happen, the facilities must be in shipshape, and our processes must flow into each other without friction.
 We maintain our quays on a total length of 26 km.
 This includes regular servicing works, checks, and restoration – all the way down to the bottom of the port basin.
 To monitor the buildings under water, we deploy our own divers and innovative technologies.
 This includes digital 3-D photography to give us an update of the current state of the building below and above water.
-We are currently testing in a pilot project, how we can avoid averages, i.e., accidents at the quay, with the help of sensor-based mooring assistance systems that are built into the quay facilities.
+The project has already been completed and we are now building a digital test field in Cuxhaven.

 07 Cargo Handling